Liver cancer is more common in males than females, with males more than twice as likely to develop liver cancer over a lifetime.

 In its early stages, liver cancer is difficult to detect, which is why it’s sometimes known as the “silent disease.”
-As the tumor grows, symptoms may include the following:
+As the tumor grows, liver cancer symptoms may include the following:\

 These symptoms do not necessarily confirm the definite presence of liver cancer.
-However, anyone experiencing any of the symptoms should contact their doctor immediately.
+However, anyone experiencing any of the signs or symptoms should contact their doctor immediately.